step-/gtkmenuplus/docs/menu_configuration_file_format.md

 By default the submenu label is the name of the subdirectory that includes its .desktop files, and the submenu icon is undefined.
-To specify different values and other properties use keyword `launcherdirfile=`.
+To specify different values and other properties use directive `launcherdirfile=`.

 If the maximum allowed submenu depth is exceeded, `launchersub=dirpath` reports a warning and displays the menu.
-Contrast that with the `submenu=` keyword, which exits with a fatal error if submenu depth is exceeded.
+Contrast that with the `submenu=` directive, which exits with a fatal error if submenu depth is exceeded.

 By default subdirectory scanning depth is set to fill at most 5 submenu levels.